Can Dogs Eat Pumpkins? The Benefits of this Fall Favorite

 Some people have concerns about dogs eating pumpkin seeds, but even those are safe for your furry friend.
 All parts of the pumpkin (with the exception of the stem and leaves) are safe for dogs to enjoy.

 What makes pumpkin such a superfood for dogs?
 There are lots of benefits that come with giving your dog pumpkin, including the following:

 First, pumpkin is full of beneficial vitamins that your dog needs to feel their best and live a long, happy life.

 Pumpkin is perhaps best known for being rich in vitamin A, which is great for your dog’s vision, as well as supporting a healthy immune system.

 Pumpkin is a great source of essential minerals, too.
-For example, it contains calcium, which helps to keep your dogs' bones and teeth strong and healthy.
+For example, pumpkin contains calcium, which helps to keep your dogs’ bones and teeth strong and healthy.
 Calcium is also necessary for proper cytoplasmic function and metabolic activity.

 Lutein, like vitamin A, is important for maintaining your dog’s vision.
 It helps to keep their skin and coat healthy, too.

 Many pet parents find that giving their dog some pumpkin on a regular basis can help to improve their digestion.
 This has to do, in part, with the fact that pumpkin is rich in fiber.